Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Stats: change mentions of "Site Stats" with "Jetpack Stats".
 - Subscription block: don't include Jetpack Social connections in subscriber count.
 - Subscriptions: bold the display reader numbers in subscriptions panel instead of underlined.
-- VideoPress: change the toolbar text for the "Edit video" button on the VideoPress block to "Replace" to match the core video block's toolbar.
 - VideoPress: move videopress/video transfrom from VideoPress plugin to Jetpack plugin

 #### Improved compatibility
 - Contact Form Block: removed compatibility checks involving automatic deactivation of contact form functionality.
+- Form block: remove duplicated contact form settings from the Contact Form block's toolbar in favor of the sidebar.
+- VideoPress: change the toolbar text for the "Edit video" button on the VideoPress block to "Replace" to match the core video block's toolbar.

 #### Bug fixes
 - Contact Form: display consent form field result in notification emails and feedback views.